fis/aoc/docs/2022-notes.md

 Today's puzzle could have been so much worse than it was.
 Turns out (and for once I validated that before trying to solve the general case) the dependency graph of the monkey business is a tree, not a general DAG.
-This makes thinks quite simple indeed:
+This makes things quite simple indeed:

 - Part 1 is solved by just recursing on the tree.
 There isn't even any need to